jundalisay/spblist/content/en/research/sarkar/idea/chapter-06.md

 - the inanimate phase of creation. --><!-- , and represents the Cosmic Mind, or Macrocosm, in different stages.  -->

-In the living bodies after the formation of crudest <!-- kśititattva, or --> solid layer<!-- factor -->, the division and association of matter result in the formation of mind.
-The process of subtlification or pratisaiṋcara commences at this point.
+In the living bodies after the formation of crudest <!-- kśititattva, or --> solid layer<!-- factor -->, the mind is created from the division and association of matter.
+- The process of subtlification or pratisaiṋcara commences at this point.

 It is:
-- the counter-movement wherein the unit mind gets dilated ever-increasingly, the volume and mass of the unit mind increases due to increasing reflection of Cosmic Consciousness
+- the counter-movement wherein the unit mind gets dilated ever-increasingly
+  - The volume and mass of the unit mind increases due to increasing reflection of Cosmic Consciousness
 - the cycle for the unit to progress from the crude to the subtle
 - where matter gets decimated continuously, until in the end, the unit mind achieves mental liberation.
-This is called "savikalpa samádhi"
+  - This is called "savikalpa samádhi"

 Throughout subtlification<!-- pratisaiṋcara -->, the unit mind or microcosm exists in different stages.